vasanthkumarch/EXPERIMENT-NO--05-INTERFACING-ANALOG-OUTPUT-SERVO-MOTOR-WITH-ARDUINO-/README.md

 ### RESULTS:
-Arduino uno interfacing with servo motor is learned and angular position is controlled using PWM signal.
+Arduino uno interfacing with servo motor is learned and angular position is controlled .